OpenCollarTeam/opencollarteam.github.io/docs/Outfits.md

 - `[prefix] rem [outfitname]`
 - For subfolders: `[prefix] wear [outfitname1/outfitname2]; [prefix] rem [outfitname1/outfitname2]`
 ## Browse Core
-Using Browse Core you can wear and remove defined `.core` subfolders, allowing you to change your base avatar.
+Using Browse Core you can create, wear and remove defined `.core` subfolders, allowing you to change your base avatar.
-- You cannot change the collar issuing the command to a different collar this way.
+- **Troubleshootin Tip**.
+If you place multiple copies of your collar in different .core subfolders, then use Browse Core and Wear, the collar issuing the command may be detached and this will break the change of core outfits at the point the collar issuing the command is detached.
 ## Help
 Delivers a short set of instructions to the wearer's local chat.

+# Using Outfits
+Here are a few tips for using Outfits well.
+- Make sure you have at least one item in #RLV that is **not** in .outfits, otherwise the Outfits won't show in the menu.
+- Keep a small number of your favorite Outfits in this folder, ones that you wear a lot or that your owners like to see you in.
+- Use links.
+The originals do *not* have to be in a #RLV folder.
+- If your core folder is well thought out, you only need the items that are unique to that outfit in each Outfit folder.
+- Lock the core folder when in an area with traps that strip clothing.
+- Keep your collar locked or keep a link to it in .core.